The following FAQ provides answers to common questions applicants may have about the Course Material Fellowship Program.

 What are the licensing requirements and why are they necessary?

-The license required to provide the foundation of OER is known as a Creative Commons License.
+Creative Commons licenses provide the foundation of OER.
 These licenses are an extension of copyright; they do not replace copyright.
 Therefore, if you share something under a CC license you still own the copyright but you've told others upfront how you'd like them to use your work.
 Every CC license requires that the user give attribution to the creator if they use the material.
 Fellows are required to license their new materials so that other instructors can build upon them, benefitting both IU and the general teaching community.
+This increases the reach and impact of the material.

 What if there are no OER in my area?

 The goal of the fellowship is to replace your traditional textbooks so that course materials are free for students.
 If there are no OER resources available in your area of study you would be required to design new materials without drawing from existing OER.
-There will be support from the IUB Libraries/ IUPUI Libraries, the Center for Innovative Teaching and Learning (CITL), and the UITS Digital Education Programs and Initiatives Team for Fellows who may encounter a lack of OER resources in their area.
-Please keep in mind that Fellows are responsible for developing and organizing any course material content used or developed.
+This work would fall under the "Create" tier and will entail the most work.
+There will be support from the IUB Libraries/ IUPUI Libraries, the Center for Innovative Teaching and Learning (CITL), and the UITS Digital Education Programs and Initiatives Team for "Create" Fellows.
+You can double check that there aren't existing OER by consulting the Open Textbook Library and the Pressbooks directory or by e-mailing email@example.com.